securefederatedai/openfl/docs/developer_guide/advanced_topics.rst

     - :doc:`advanced_topics/multiple_plans`

-    Reduce the amount of data transferred in a federation through compression pipelines available in |productName|:
+    Reduce the amount of data transferred in a federation through compression pipelines available in OpenFL:

     - :doc:`advanced_topics/compression_settings`